-Financial information for Crocus has been prepared by the Receiver for the fourth fiscal quarter ended September 30, 2016, and is attached as Appendix 1.
+Financial information for Crocus has been prepared by the Receiver for the first fiscal quarter ended December 31, 2016, and is attached as Appendix 1.

-The following summarizes the financial position of the Fund:
+The following are the more significant assets remaining in the Fund:

-- Investments in cash and cash equivalents of approximately \$1.5 million.
-This excludes funds held in trust for shareholders relating to prior distributions. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$5.2 million.
+- Investments in cash and cash equivalents of approximately \$1.6 million.
+This excludes unclaimed funds of approximately \$3.4 million held in trust for shareholders relating to prior distributions; and - Net carrying value of the remaining Crocus portfolio of investees of approximately \$5.1 million.
 The portfolio valuation is primarily carried at the June 28, 2005 value which was derived from the external valuations completed after Crocus ceased trading in December 2004.